String literal: Escape sequences

 meaning "a quote; followed by zero or more of either an escaped character (backslash followed by something, possibly backslash or quote), or a non-escape, non-quote character; ending in a quote" – the only issue is distinguishing the terminating quote from a quote preceded by a backslash, which may itself be escaped.
 Multiple characters can follow the backslash, such as \uFFFF, depending on the escaping scheme.

 An escaped string must then itself be lexically analyzed, converting the escaped string into the unescaped string that it represents.
 This is done during the evaluation phase of the overall lexing of the computer language: the evaluator of the lexer of the overall language executes its own lexer for escaped string literals.

 Among other things, it must be possible to encode the character that normally terminates the string constant, plus there must be some way to specify the escape character itself.
 Escape sequences are not always pretty or easy to use, so many compilers also offer other means of solving the common problems.
 Escape sequences, however, solve every delimiter problem and most compilers interpret escape sequences.
 When an escape character is inside a string literal, it means "this is the start of the escape sequence".
 Every escape sequence specifies one character which is to be placed directly into the string.
 The actual number of characters required in an escape sequence varies.
 The escape character is on the top/left of the keyboard, but the editor will translate it, therefore it is not directly tapeable into a string.
 The backslash is used to represent the escape character in a string literal.

 Many languages support the use of metacharacters inside string literals.
 Metacharacters have varying interpretations depending on the context and language, but are generally a kind of 'processing command' for representing printing or nonprinting characters.

 For instance, in a C string literal, if the backslash is followed by a letter such as "b", "n" or "t", then this represents a nonprinting backspace, newline or tab character respectively.
-Or if the backslash is followed by 1-3 octal digits, then this sequence is interpreted as representing the arbitrary character with the specified ASCII code.
+Or if the backslash is followed by 1-3 octal digits, then this sequence is interpreted as representing the arbitrary code unit with the specified value in the literal's encoding (for example, the corresponding ASCII code for an ASCII literal).
 This was later extended to allow more modern hexadecimal character code notation: